vgenguita/kvm-cloudimage/README.md

 OPTIONS:
    -h      Show this message
    -n      Host name (required)
-   -r      RAM in MB (defaults to 2048)
+   -b      bridge interface name (bridge network is used) -r      RAM in MB (defaults to 2048)
    -c      Number of VCPUs (defaults to 2)
    -s      Amount of storage to allocate in GB (defaults to 20)